yotann/bcdb/docs/memodb/data-model.md

 Depending on the format, the `0x00` multibase prefix may or may not be present;
 the [DAG-CBOR] format requires it.

-In text formats, the CID is normally printed using the `base32` multibase, which has a prefix of `b`; note that this multibase uses base32 with lowercase letters and omits padding.
+In plaintext, such as the output of command-line tools, the CID is normally printed using the `base32` multibase, which has a prefix of `b`; note that this multibase uses base32 with lowercase letters and omits padding.
+In [MemoDB JSON], CIDs are written using the `base64pad` multibase, which has a prefix of `M`.
 Other multibases may also be supported.

 #### Rationale